akshshar/openr-vagrant/README.md

+## Steps to run the setup

-Clone the above git repo and issue a `vagrant up` inside the directory:
+Clone the git repo and issue a `vagrant up` inside the directory:

 If you're behind a proxy, just populate the `<git repo directory>/scripts/http_proxy` `<git repo directory>/scripts/https_proxy` files before issuing a `vagrant up`.